Middle School Athletics

 Team Selections and Ability Splits

-Squash (new for 2017-2018) will incorporate a team selection based on ability.
-Students who try out for squash and do not make the team will be placed in their second-choice winter afternoon program.
-Intramural squash opportunities will be provided through our Wellness curriculum in both the fall and spring seasons.
+Squash and Tennis will incorporate a team selection based on ability.
+Students who try out for squash and/or tennis and do not make the team will be placed in their second-choice winter/spring afternoon programs.
+Intramural squash and tennis opportunities will be provided through our Wellness curriculum in both the fall and spring seasons.

 Game Day Information, Schedules and Cancellations